Skip to Content

 What is the best tomato for sandwiches that you can plant in your veggie garden this year (or buy at the farmers’ market)?
 The type of variety you’re after is large, firm and not overly juicy, with a lot of flesh and not too much seed.

-They’re known as beefsteaks or slicers and many easily grow to over a pound in weight – some up to 2lb!
+They’re generally known as beefsteaks or slicers and many easily grow to over a pound in weight – some up to 2lb!
 Their shape can vary from smooth and round to highly ribbed, flat, pointy and more.
 When you look at descriptions in the seed catalogs or at the nursery, look for the word “meaty”.

 Beefsteak tomatoes aren’t hugely popular among commercial growers, which is why they’re not all that common in your average supermarket.
 They’re a big favorite among home growers, though, not in the least because there are loads of delicious heirloom varieties out there.